marzeelabs/elm-headless/README.md

 # elm-headless
-Trial repo for building an Elm app
+Trial repo for building an Elm app.
+Currently, this displays a list of articles from a (fake) JSON back-end.

+## Installation

+	npm install

+and then

+	elm-package install

 ## How to start